j0lv3r4/jolvera.biz/_posts/2019-02-20-user-authentication-with-nextjs.md

 - React
 - Next.js
 layout: post
-image: '/public/img/using-internet.png'
+image: '/public/img/user-authentication-with-next.js.png'
 author: Juan Olvera
 twitter: _jolvera
 summary: "User authentication with Next.js has been one of the most requested examples by the community.
-[The GitHub issue](https://github.com/zeit/next.js/issues/153) had more than 300 likes and hundreds of comments with recommendations and proposals."
+The GitHub issue had more than 300 likes and hundreds of comments with recommendations and proposals."
 ---

 User authentication with Next.js has been one of the most requested examples by the community.
 [The GitHub issue](https://github.com/zeit/next.js/issues/153) had more than 300 likes and hundreds of comments with recommendations and proposals.